 While Montane primarily focuses on lightweight, breathable clothing, they do have a selection of very impressive bags and packs.

 The Montane line of packs consists of backpacks as well as rucksacks, in order to meet all needs.
 Many US outdoor gear companies focus solely on backpacks, despite rucksacks or duffle bags being quite useful under certain circumstances.

 One example of an excellent rucksack/duffle bag is the Transition 100– an impeccably designed, versatile pack with a useful hybrid feature.

 The Transition 100 is labeled as a “rugged and versatile holdall”, and this is completely accurate.
-This rucksack is a bit of a hybrid – allowing for regular duffel carry via grab handles as well as a traditional backpack carry with included shoulder straps.
-It is designed to protect and transfer clothing, equipment and any necessary gear for the task at hand.
+This rucksack is a bit of a hybrid – allowing for regular duffel carry via grab handles as well as a traditional backpack carries with included shoulder straps.
+It is designed to protect and transfer clothing, equipment, and any necessary gear for the task at hand.